catseye/Robin/doc/module/Small.markdown

     |   ((fun (a) a a)))
     ? uncaught exception

-An exception will be raised if not enough arguments are supplied to a function call.
+An `illegal-arguments` exception will be raised if not enough arguments are supplied to a function call.

     | (robin (0 1) ((small (0 1) *))
     |   ((fun (a b) (list b a))
     |     (prepend 1 ())))
-    ? uncaught exception
+    ? uncaught exception: (illegal-arguments

-An exception will be raised if too many arguments are supplied to a function call.
+An `illegal-arguments` exception will be raised if too many arguments are supplied to a function call.

     | (robin (0 1) ((small (0 1) *))
     |   ((fun (a b) (list b a))
     |     1 (prepend 2 ()) 3))
-    ? uncaught exception
+    ? uncaught exception: (illegal-arguments

 `fun` is basically equivalent to Scheme's `lambda`.